Eckerslab/Student-Administration/README.md

 Student Administration lets you create, edit, filter and delete students, record grades for courses and calculate the grade average.
 The UI supports multiple languages via localized resources.

-This application was built for practice purposes, in order to internalize working with a multi-layered architecture and Entity Framework.
+This application was built for practice purposes, it is intended for code review and portfolio purposes only.
+It is not configured to be built or run.
+The focus is on showcasing the project's architecture.

 ---